ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Experiments

-\paragraph{Qualitative Results} \figref{fig:vis_i2mv} presents a visual comparison between our method and several state-of-the-art multi-view generation approaches.
+\figref{fig:vis_i2mv} presents a visual comparison between our method and several state-of-the-art multi-view generation approaches.
 In the top three rows, ViewMask-1-to-3 preserves accurate chair legs and seat curvature, avoiding the distortions and artifacts seen in other methods.
 In the bottom three rows, it achieves the best overall consistency, capturing both the recessed details on the desktop and the metal frame.
 Compared with these baselines, our method produces sharper visual quality, better preserves fine-grained textures, and maintains higher cross-view consistency.

 \paragraph{Quantitative Results} To quantitatively evaluate the zero-shot generalization capability of our model, we conduct experiments on two aspects: (1) \textit{image-level quality}, measured on novel views generated from a single input image, and (2) \textit{3D-level geometric accuracy}, evaluated on 3D reconstructions.
-These experiments are evaluated on the Google Scanned Objects (GSO) dataset~\cite{xin2025luminadimooomnidiffusionlarge} and the 3D-FUTURE dataset~\cite{fu20203dfuture3dfurnitureshape}.
+These experiments are evaluated on the Google Scanned Objects (GSO) dataset~\cite{downs2022google} and the 3D-FUTURE dataset~\cite{fu20213d}.

 The input views are selected with controlled offsets in azimuth and elevation relative to the canonical frontal view of each 3D object.
-To account for inconsistent pose assumptions across baselines, we render ground-truth multi-view images using each model's default viewing configuration.
 For models that support arbitrary-angle rendering, such as Zero-1-to-3 and Zero-1-to-3 XL, the views are rendered at the same angles as those used by ViewMask-1-to-3 to ensure a fair comparison.
 We then evaluate PSNR, SSIM, and LPIPS following each model's respective settings, and report the results in \tabref{tab:quan_i2mv_image}.
-Overall, our method, ViewMask-1-to-3, achieves the best combined performance across both datasets and attains the highest rank (1.7), demonstrating its superiority in multi-view generation.
+Overall, our method, ViewMask-1-to-3, achieves the best combined performance across both datasets and attains the highest rank (1.3), demonstrating its superiority in multi-view generation.

 To evaluate geometric consistency, we reconstruct 3D shapes from the generated multi-view images for each model.
-We then compute CD and IoU between the reconstructed shapes and the ground-truth meshes.
+We then compute Chamfer Distance (CD) and IoU between the reconstructed shapes and the ground-truth meshes.
 The quantitative results are reported in \tabref{tab:quan_i2mv_3d}, demonstrating that our method achieves lower CD and higher IoU, indicating more accurate 3D reconstruction and better cross-view consistency.